Review | Amazon’s new health band is the most invasive tech we’ve ever tested

 How could a computer possibly know you sound like a Debbie Downer?
 Amazon said it spent years training its tone AI by having people categorize voice recordings.
 The company held internal trials and says it tried to address any biases that might arise from varying ethnicity, gender, or age.

 In our experience, the Halo could detect ups and downs in our voice, but seemed to misinterpret situations regularly.
-And some of the feedback feels, ironically, a bit tone deaf — especially when judging a woman’s voice.
+And some of the feedback feels, ironically, a bit tone-deaf — especially when judging a woman’s voice.

-Our sample size of two isn’t sufficient to conclude if Amazon’s AI has gender bias.
+Our sample size of two isn’t sufficient to conclude whether Amazon’s AI has gender bias.
 But when we both analyzed our weeks of tone data, some patterns emerged.
-The three most-used terms to describe each of us were the same: “focused,” “interested,” and “knowledgeable.”
+The three most-used terms to describe each of us were the same: “focused,” “interested” and “knowledgeable.”
 The terms diverged when we filtered just for ones with negative connotations.
-In declining order of frequency, the Halo described Geoffrey’s tone as “sad,” “opinionated,” “stern,” and “hesitant.”
+In declining order of frequency, the Halo described Geoffrey’s tone as “sad,” “opinionated,” “stern” and “hesitant.”
 Heather, on the other hand, got “dismissive,” “stubborn,” “stern” and “condescending.”

 She doesn’t dispute she might have sounded like that, especially while talking to her children.
 But some of the terms, including “overbearing” and “opinionated,” hit Heather differently than they might a male user.
 The very existence of a tone-policing AI that makes judgment calls in those terms feels sexist.
-Amazon has created an automated system that essentially says, ‘Hey sweetie, why don’t you smile more?’
+Amazon has created an automated system that essentially says, “Hey sweetie, why don’t you smile more?”

 From data to action

-Each new generation of wearable gadget has invented new motivational scores to help you get more healthy.
+Each new generation of wearable gadget has invented new motivational scores to help you get healthier.
 The Fitbit nudged you to take 10,000 daily steps — and the Apple Watch urges you to close three colorful daily rings for activity, exercise and standing.
 Amazon’s Halo gives you an activity score with a goal of 150 points per week.
 Say what?

-Amazon says it’s not arbitrary: the score is based on guidelines from the American Heart Association that people should aim for 150 minutes of moderate exercise per week, though the points don’t translate exactly to time.
+Amazon says it’s not arbitrary: The score is based on guidelines from the American Heart Association that people should aim for 150 minutes of moderate exercise per week, though the points don’t translate exactly to time.
 The Halo gives more points for more-strenuous activity, and you lose points for stretches of inactivity.

 It is smart to measure activity that actually exercises your heart (which taking steps might not).
 But putting it on a weekly scale of 150 — and burying your score in the Halo app — means it’s mostly meaningless as motivation in the moment when you have to decide to go for a jog or kick back on the couch.